 Oprah & Deepak's 21-Day Meditation Experience, which takes about 20 minutes a day.

 I didn't exactly make it a daily practice, at least not right away, but I read a few books, downloaded a few apps on my phone, and checked out some DVDs, and what I found is that some days, a 30-minute guided or moving meditation felt right, while on other days, sitting alone with my thoughts for 15 minutes in silence or with soft instrumental music was just what I needed.
 But it took awhile before I was comfortable doing any of this.

-As just about any Type A person will tell you, this is not an easy transition under the best of circumstances, and, at first, the
+As just about any Type A person will tell you, this is not an easy transition under the best of circumstances, and, at first, the dogs (and

 my cat, Trixie) were not helpful.
 At all.
 In fact, it